EvaGeorg/SAMSHA-Homelessness-Predictor/README.md

 <h4>Permutation Importance</h4>

 Applying Permutation Importance on fitted models to determine the most important features in the dataset in relation to the target feature "REASON".
+The permutation feature importance is defined to be the decrease in a model score when a single feature value is randomly shuffled.
+This procedure breaks the relationship between the feature and the target, thus the drop in the model score is indicative of how much the model depends on the feature.